Counseling Center FAQs

 How do I make an appointment?
 Back to Top

-The best way to request an appointment is to fill out our online request form at http://www.ndm.edu/offices-and-services/counseling-center/request-an-appointment/ You can also walk in to the Counseling Center and fill out the form on the clipboards or call and leave a message on our general voicemail at 410-532-5384.
+The best way to request an appointment is to fill out our online request form .
+You can also complete a hard copy form on clipboards located in the Counseling Center, or you may call and leave a message on the Center's general voicemail at 410-532-5384.

 What kinds of problems do students have who go to the Counseling Center?
 Back to Top